samiarja/samiarja.com/_pages/cv.md

 Education
 ======
+* Doctor of Philosophy in Neuromorphic Engineering, Western Sydney University, Expected
-* B.S. in GitHubs, GitHub University, 2012
+* Master of Philosophy in Neuromorphic Engineering, Western Sydney University, 2021
-* M.S. in Jekyll, GitHub University, 2014
+* Bachelor of Engineering in Robotics and Mechatronics, Western Sydney University, 2019
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Diploma in Engineering, Western Sydney University, 2016

 Work experience
 ======